the practical kitchen

 [gif] twist the two halves of the dough log together with the insides facing up

 Why start twisting from the middle?
 It's a lot easier to pick up and cross shorter pieces of dough over each other.
 If you started at one end of the dough, you'd be trying to handle almost 20" of gooey, apple-butter filled dough at once.
-This way you can work in smaller sections which is easier, less stressful, and gives you a more uniform twist.
+This way you can work in easier, less stressful, smaller sections.

-Bend one end of the babka in toward itself, tucking the end under.
+Bend one end of the babka twist in toward itself.
 Then wrap the other end of the twisted babka rope around the folded bit to create the spiral.
-Again, tuck the end under.
+Tuck the end underneath the coiled dough.
 The babka will seem lopsided at this point, but that's okay — it'll settle down during the final rise.

 [gif] coil one end of the twisted babka rope in toward itself, tucking the ends under